ADDITIONAL LICENSING — LIVE

 Do I need a selective licence in Kensington and Chelsea?

-Kensington and Chelsea do not currently operate any selective licensing measures.
+Kensington and Chelsea does not currently operate a selective licensing scheme.

 How do I apply for a licence?